bharathbolla/EIP4/README.md

 [0.024351534522185102, 0.9934]

 ## Startegy-1
-I have made two blocks of convolutin
+I have made two blocks of convolutins
 In each block there are two convolution layers.
 2 3X3 conv layers and one 1x1 conv layer followed by max pooling.
 But I didn't incorporate learning rate scheduler as it is taking lot of time.
-May be if I impleemnt that I may get 99.4 test accuracy.
+May be if I implemnt that I may get 99.4 test accuracy.

  ### Parmeters